 Employees who receive severance pay will also face a delay in receiving unemployment.
 Paid sick leave and paid vacation time may also delay eligibility for unemployment insurance.
 However, filing before you're eligible does not affect your claim.
 Filing immediately after losing a job will allow the unemployment office to calculate your eligibility.

 The Colorado Department of Labor & Employment no longer issues paper checks.
-The department will issue unemployment payments on a prepaid debit card, or unemployment payments can be direct deposited into a checking or savings account.
+The department will issue unemployment payments on a prepaid debit card, or unemployment payments can be directly deposited into a checking or savings account.
 The default choice is the debit card unless direct deposit is specified in the application.